highfidelity/hifi-content/marketplaceItems/audioFocus/marketplaceResources/Description.md

 Domain attenuation getting you down?

-Is your Avatar generally hard of hearing?
+Feeling left out of the conversation?

 Introducing:

+## AUDIO FOCUS

+once again that's

-# AUDIO FOCUS
+# AUDIO FOCUS!!!!!

-Click on an avatar
+Just open the app, then click(desktop) or laser(HMD) on an avatar to hear just them.

+Click on more avatars to hear more of the conversation!